openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 ## Operation Set

-Operations in the OpenVINO™ Operation Set are selected based on capabilities of supported deep learning frameworks and hardware capabilities of the target inference device.
+Operations in the OpenVINO Operation Set are selected based on capabilities of supported deep learning frameworks and hardware capabilities of the target inference device.
 It consists of several groups of operations:

- * Conventional deep learning layers like Convolution, MaxPool, MatMul (also known as FullyConnected).
+ * Conventional deep learning layers, like *`Convolution`*, *`MaxPool`*, *`MatMul`* (also known as *`FullyConnected`*).

- * Various activation functions, e.g. ReLU, Tanh, PReLU.
+ * Various activation functions, like *`ReLU`*, *`Tanh`*, *`PReLU`*.

- * Generic element-wise arithmetic tensor operations like Add, Subtract, Multiply.
+ * Generic element-wise arithmetic tensor operations, like *`Add`*, *`Subtract`*, *`Multiply`*.

- * Comparison operations that compare two numeric tensors and produce boolean tensors, for example Less, Equeal, Greater.
+ * Comparison operations that compare two numeric tensors and produce boolean tensors, like *`Less`*, *`Equeal`*, *`Greater`*.

- * Logical operations that are dealing with boolean tensors, like And, Xor, Not.
+ * Logical operations that are dealing with boolean tensors, like *`And`*, *`Xor`*, *`Not`*.

- * Data movement operations which are dealing with parts of tensors: Concat, Split, StridedSlice, Select.
+ * Data movement operations which are dealing with parts of tensors, like *`Concat`*, *`Split`*, *`StridedSlice`*, *`Select`*.

- * Specialized operations that implement complex algorithms dedicated for models of specific type: DetectionOutput, RegionYolo, PriorBox.
+ * Specialized operations that implement complex algorithms dedicated for models of specific type, like *`DetectionOutput`*, *`RegionYolo`*, *`PriorBox`*.

-Refer to the complete description of the supported operation sets in the [Available Operation Sets](../ops/opset.md) document.
+For more information, refer to the complete description of the supported operation sets in the [Available Operation Sets article](../ops/opset.md).

 ## IR Versions vs Operation Set Versions

-The expressiveness of operations in OpenVINO™ is highly dependent on the supported frameworks and target hardware capabilities.
+The expressiveness of operations in OpenVINO is highly dependent on the supported frameworks and target hardware capabilities.
 As the frameworks and hardware capabilities grow over time, the operation set is constantly evolving to support new models.
 To maintain backward compatibility and growing demands, both IR format and operation set have versioning.

 Version of IR specifies the rules which are used to read the XML and binary files that represent a model.
 It defines an XML schema and compatible operation set that can be used to describe operations.

-Historically, there are two major IR version epochs.
+Historically, there are two major IR version epochs:

 1. The older one includes IR versions from version 1 to version 7 without versioning of the operation set.
 During that epoch, the operation set has been growing evolutionally accumulating more layer types and extending existing layer semantics.
 Changing of the operation set for those versions meant increasing of IR version.

-2. OpenVINO™ 2020.1 is the starting point of the next epoch.
-With IR version 10 introduced in OpenVINO™ 2020.1, the versioning of the operation set is tracked separately from the IR versioning.
+2. OpenVINO 2020.1 is the starting point of the next epoch.
+With IR version 10 introduced in OpenVINO 2020.1, the versioning of the operation set is tracked separately from the IR versioning.
 Also, the operation set was significantly reworked as the result of nGraph integration to the OpenVINO.

-The first supported operation set in the new epoch is `opset1`.
+The first supported operation set in the new epoch is *`opset1`*.
-The number after `opset` is going to be increased each time when new operations are added or old operations deleted at the release cadence.
+The number after *`opset`* is going to be increased each time when new operations are added or old operations deleted at the release cadence.

-The operations from the new epoch cover more TensorFlow* and ONNX* operators in a form that is closer to the original operation semantics from the frameworks in comparison to the operation set used in former versions of IR (7 and lower).
+The operations from the new epoch cover more TensorFlow and ONNX operators in a form that is closer to the original operation semantics from the frameworks in comparison to the operation set used in former versions of IR (7 and lower).

 The name of the opset is specified for each operation in IR.
 The IR version is specified once per whole IR.